1–2 spots available for Q2 · Claim yours

 • If you need the cheapest developer, you need someone else.
 I'm not that hire.

-• If you need someone who reduces your risk and ships quality, let's talk.
+• If you need someone who reduces your risk and ships quality, reach out.

-Next Steps: Ready to discuss your project?
-Schedule a 30-minute discovery call—no pitch, just honest guidance on scope, timeline, and cost.
+Next steps: Ready to discuss your project?
+Get a quote in 60s — no pitch, just honest guidance on scope, timeline, and cost.

 FAQ